chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 --

-[1]: Note that when migrating from a previous version of XL Release with the archive  configured in the `archive`directory as an embedded database, the data will remain in the embedded database and this schema should not be created in the external database.
+[1]: When migrating from a previous version of XL Release with the archive  configured in the `archive`directory as an embedded database, the data will remain in the embedded database and this schema should not be created in the external database.